RetroReversing/retroReversing/categories/misc/Magazines.md

    They even release all the issues they make free on their website in pdf form for everyone (not just subscribers).

-Thankfully **Wireframe** magazine is still producing issues in 2022, we highly suggest you support the publication by subscribing to them, this isn't a sponsor slot honest, it is the only remaining print magazine related to Game Development!
+Sadly **Wireframe** magazine is no longer producing new magazines after issue 70.
  </div>
 </section>